calogica/calogica.com/_pages/clients.md

 ### Omaze
 _(2019)_

-We are very excited to be working with the Omaze team build out their analytics data warehouse.
+We are very excited to be working with the Omaze team on building out their analytics data warehouse.

 ### Forever 21
 _(2018)_